guardian/pluto-logtool/README.md

 **Functions**

 1. View pages of Vidispine jobs.
-2. View information on a individual Vidispine job.
+2. View information on an individual Vidispine job.

 **Installation and Set Up**